Top 10 Johnny Maestro & The Brooklyn Bridge Songs

 Building Bridges

 Born on May 7, 1939, John Mastrangelo started his musical career as a lead singer for The Crests.
-From 1957 until 1968, the group enjoyed a successful run as recording artists that included a string of hits such as “16 Candles,” “Step by Step,” and “Trouble in Paradise.”
+From 1957 to 1968, the group enjoyed a successful run as recording artists, including a string of hits such as “16 Candles,” “Step by Step,” and “Trouble in Paradise.”
 Along the way, Mastrangelo underwent a series of minor stage name changes before finally settling on Johnny Maestro.
 After his run was done with The Crests, he sought to make a name for himself as a solo artist.
 While he was doing so, there was a New York-based group known as The Del-Satins.

 They became a popular figure on The Clay Cole Show, a local dance party program that performed a series of recorded songs from 1959 until 1967.
 After losing Stan Zizka as their lead singer, the crew of The Del-Satins was on the hunt to find a suitable replacement.
-When they met Maestro, they offered him to team up with him but it was an invite he turned down, at least at first.
+When they met Maestro, they offered him a chance to team up with them, but he turned it down, at least at first.

 Maestro’s manager at the time, Betty Sperber, hosted a monthly Battle of the Bands talent search contest at a Long Island-based nightclub known as Cloud Nine.
 On one fateful evening in 1968, she brought Maestro to the club and had him perform as a guest star.
 He was backed by a group known as The Rhythm Method.
-What turned out to be a successful evening led to combining the talent pool of Maestro, the Del-Satins, and The Rhythm Method into one entity.
+What turned out to be a successful evening led to the combination of the talent pools of Maestro, the Del-Satins, and The Rhythm Method into one entity.

-In response to some criticism issued by the general manager of Sperber’s Action Talents, Alan White, Sperber had the eleven-man group named The Brooklyn Bridge.
+In response to criticism from the general manager of Sperber’s Action Talents, Alan White, Sperber formed an eleven-man group named The Brooklyn Bridge.
 Together, Johnny Maestro and The Brooklyn Bridge worked out a combination of harmonies and horns before signing up with Buddah Records.
-The first song released by the group as a single was “Worst That Could Happen.”
-Already previously recorded by The 5th Dimension, it became a big hit for the group that would win over a fan base nationally and internationally.
+The group’s first single was “Worst That Could Happen.”
+Already recorded by The 5th Dimension, it became a big hit for the group, winning over a fan base both nationally and internationally.

 After surpassing one million copies sold, the single became certified gold by the Recording Industry Association of America.
-By 1972, Johnny Maestro & The Brooklyn Bridge became household names after selling over ten million records and making appearances on popular programs such as The Della Reese Show and The Ed Sullivan Show.
+By 1972, Johnny Maestro & The Brooklyn Bridge had become household names after selling over 10 million records and appearing on popular programs such as The Della Reese Show and The Ed Sullivan Show.

-While The Brooklyn Bridge was at the height of its career, the roster shrunk from eleven men to five.
-Each of the vocalists in the group had his own musical instrument, including Maestro.
+While the Brooklyn Bridge was at the height of its career, the roster shrank from eleven men to five.
+Each of the vocalists in the group had their own musical instrument, including Maestro.
 He played the rhythm guitar while Jim Rosica played bass.
 Going into 1985, the group would expand its lineup to eight.
 Since its start in 1968, the band has been identified as The Brooklyn Bridge, Johnny Maestro & The Brooklyn Bride, and The Bridge.
-Over the course of time, the group has recorded and released eleven studio albums, seven compilation albums, and a live album.
-In 2005, The Brooklyn Bridge was inducted into the Vocal Group Hall of Fame.
-This was followed by the 2006 induction into the South Carolina Music R&B Hall of Fame and the Long Island Music Hall of Fame.
+Over time, the group has recorded and released 11 studio albums, 7 compilation albums, and a live album.
+In 2005, the Brooklyn Bridge was inducted into the Vocal Group Hall of Fame.
+This was followed by inductions into the South Carolina Music R&B Hall of Fame and the Long Island Music Hall of Fame in 2006.

 Rocking the Bridge